-Although the behavioral navigation resists generally well to changes of the environment, the associated topological map is completely useless in the case of a loss of behavioral stimulation.
+Although the behavioral navigation generally reacts well to changes in the environment, the associated topological map is completely useless in the case of a loss of behavioral stimulation.
 These limitations can be avoided by extending the topological map with additional geometrical information.
-As a benefit, such a new map allows to determine paths that haven't been explored.
-It also provides an interface which is better understandable by a human operator.
-This paper presents a way to extend the knowledge of a topological map of self-positioning sites by construction of a consistent associated geometrical map.
+As a benefit, such a new map allows one to determine paths that have not yet been explored.
+It also provides an interface which is more easily understood by a human operator.

+This paper presents a way of extending the knowledge of a topological map of self-positioning sites by the construction of a consistent associated geometrical map.
 This construction proceeds by integrating recorded odometric paths.
 Five methods are proposed to integrate these paths into a single frame of reference according to the topological map.

-The paper is organized as follows: After a description of the mobile robot architecture in section 2, it describes in section 3 the behaviors that are used in connection with the topological map.
-Then, section 4 describes formally the topological map, and section 5 describes how the geometrical information is added to the map.
+The paper is organized as follows: After a description of the mobile robot architecture in Section 2, Section 3 describes the behaviors that are used in connection with the topological map.
+Then, Section 4 formally describes the topological map, and Section 5 explains how the geometrical information is added to the map.
 Section 6 presents the five methods used to construct the consistent geometrical map.
-The experimental results are shown in section 7, and section 8 concludes this paper.
+The experimental results are shown in Section 7, and Section 8 concludes this paper.